USA Public & National Holidays (2024)

 Presidents’ Day

 President’s Day is a national holiday in the United States that celebrates the life and work of George Washington, the country’s first president.
-The holiday, which is observed on the third Monday in February.
+The holiday, which is observed on the third Monday, February 19.

 St. Patrick’s Day